lexmar07/Deep-Legendre-Transform/README.md

 The desired $x$-sample can be obtained as $\{(\nabla f)^{-1}(z)\}$, where $(\nabla f)^{-1}(z)$ is some element from the preimage, and $z$ is sampled according to $\nu$ on $K$.
 In some cases, the inverse mapping $(\nabla f)^{-1}$ exists and can be found analytically; however, generally, we have to rely on approximations.

-To address this problem, we introduce the concept which we call \textit{the approximate inverse mapping}\footnote{We believe this unsupervised learning approach might be useful across various disciplines where computing inverse mappings is required.}.
+To address this problem, we introduce the concept called \textit{the approximate inverse mapping}\footnote{We believe this unsupervised learning approach might be useful across various disciplines where computing inverse mappings is required.}.
 The idea is as follows:
 Let $\Psi:\mathbb{R}^d \to \mathbb{R}^d$ be some mapping.
 We can learn an "autoencoder type" architecture
 $$
 x \xrightarrow{\mathfrak{e}} \Psi(x) \xrightarrow{\mathfrak{d}} x,